LukeMS/keltor/rst/index.rst

 **ALCC/BW**: 14.81/15.27

 At the edge of the Nojala Mountains is the trading city of Rascool.
-Gold and precious stones are mined just south of the city and then moved out on trade routes all over the Middle Lands.
+Gold and precious stones are mined just south of the city and then moved out on trade routes all over the `Middle Lands`_.
 The wealth of this city has made a large upper-class, many of whom pursue a life devoted to art, music and the like.
 Well over 80% of these mines are owned and operated by humans.
 The remainder being dwarven mines.
 There has been tension with the dwarves over mineral rights in the area so relations are strained.
 In general, the dwarves want very little to do with the humans of Rascool.

-.. `Ahlabim`:
+.. _`Ahlabim`:

 K. Ahlabim
 ===========================